 Group product images are a way to demonstrate options to the buyer.
 These can be a collection of women’s make-up that might include multiple variations on the products in the group or the same product that comes in variations.

-This grouping of hats shows two styles and a variety of colours.
-A grouping is a way to depict shape, variety, and the size of the products in one product photo.
+This grouping of hats shows two styles and a variety of colors.
+A grouping is a way to depict the shape, variety, and the size of the products in one product photo.

 5. Products and Lifestyle Action Shots